rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Importantly, this was never a point of contention until the reformation.
 The reaction to the abuses of Rome elevated a faulty understanding of St. Paul and created a contradiction where none existed previously.

 More than anything, we can see the work of the adversary where otherwise God-fearing Christians experience discord where there is clearly none.

-There are complex theological positions that are difficult to express rationally, such as the nature of free will, but justification is not a difficult topic.
-Both James and Paul are correct.
-They're both referring to the same concept, and James, rather than disagreeing with Paul, is merely providing a deeper and more nuanced understanding of justification and salvation.
+While there are complex theological positions that are difficult to express rationally, justification is not a difficult topic.
+Both Sts.
+James and Paul are correct.
+They're both referring to the same concept.
+And James, rather than disagreeing with Paul, is merely providing a more nuanced understanding of justification and salvation.

 !!! quote "James 2:19-26"